lapinek/platform-scripting/README.AM.md

     > `sharedState` exists unconditionally during the lifetime of the authentication session and could be returned to the user in an unencrypted JWT in each response during the authentication flow.
     > <details>
     > <summary>Details</summary>
-    > If you choose to save the authentication session state in JWT (under Realms > _Realm Name_ > Authentication > Settings > Trees > Authentication session state management scheme), and set CONFIGURE > Global Services > Session > Client-based Sessions > Encryption Algorithm to “NONE”, your authentication state will be included in an encoded but unencrypted form in every (callback) response to the user agent:
+    > If you choose to save the authentication session state in JWT (under Realms > _Realm Name_ > Authentication > Settings > Trees > Authentication session state management scheme), and set CONFIGURE > Global Services > Session > Client-based Sessions > Encryption Algorithm to "NONE", your authentication state will be included in an encoded but unencrypted form in every (callback) response to the user agent:
     >
     > ```json
     > {